-Another notable feature of our analysis comes from how Beck viewed ambiguity in his interview.
-Although he could easily handle ambiguity in class, Beck liked when there was an equation to guide the process, as we discuss in Appendix B. This was a source of comfort for Beck, and perhaps there needs to be a place in the dispositions framework to acknowledge students who have maybe not embraced the value that can be found in ambiguous problems but still demonstrate a high tolerance for ambiguous problems.
+Another mid-level code suggested by our data comes from how Beck viewed ambiguity in his interview.
+Although he can easily handle ambiguity, Beck likes when there is an equation to guide the process, as we discuss in Appendix A. This is a source of comfort for Beck, and perhaps there needs to be a place on the dispositional spectrum for students who have maybe not embraced the value that can be found in ambiguous problems but still demonstrate a high tolerance for ambiguous problems.
 This is different from Ed's description of ambiguity because she articulated an intolerance for ambiguity and then embraced it in class, whereas Beck simply articulated a preference for less ambiguity, which was still consistent with his actions of navigating the ambiguity in class well.
-Adding a description to the framework, such as "preference for clarity", would allow for more nuance in describing students' actions and views with respect to the dispositions spectrum and identifying what might nurture a development of their dispositions.
-Further work is needed to study whether these new categories of codes would be valid for other students and whether other modifications might add robustness.
+Adding a mid-level description to the framework, such as this "attempted co-participation" code or the "preference for clarity", would allow for more nuance in describing where students may be on the dispositions spectrum and what may aid their trajectory toward higher dispositions.
+Further work would need to study if these new categories of codes are valid for other students and if other mid-level codes exist.

-An interesting corollary is that Beck's ability to strip away the ambiguity from computational problems could indicate that if you reach a certain level of ability with the computation, you might start to perceive less ambiguity in the computational activities.
-Beck's preference for clarity might be driven by Beck's ability to address and handle ambiguity and derive clarity from it.
-This points to the potential value of "hidden curriculum" [222] as well-if teachers communicate why it is not only alright but a good thing to tackle ambiguous problems, then it can facilitate students to embrace higher tolerance for ambiguity, in particular one of the key sensitivities: "awareness that engaging in uncertain situations can lead to growth" [1].
+An interesting corollary is that Beck's ability to strip away the ambiguity from computational problems could indicate that if you reach a certain level of ability with the computation, you may start to perceive less ambiguity in the computational activities.
+Beck's preference for clarity may be driven by Beck's ability to address and handle ambiguity and derive clarity from it.
+This points to the potential value of "hidden curriculum" [208] as well-if teachers communicate why it is not only alright but a good thing to tackle ambiguous problems, then it can facilitate students to move into a higher level of tolerance where the student has an "awareness that engaging in uncertain situations can lead to growth" [1].